ericPantarotto/react_ultimateCourse/_notes/notes.md

 **<span style='color: #875c5c'>IMPORTANT:** on the initial render, all the components are first rendered on the client and then sent as HTML to the client,  no matter if it's a server or a client component.

 But here we already have the practical effect that this string `<p>There are {users.length} users</p>` was rendered on the server, and we could see it here immediately, even though the React bundle, which contains this client component, was still being downloaded.

+### Displaying a Loading Indicator

+when we create a global loading file, so `loading.js` in the root `app` folder, this will be a global loader because this one will actually apply to any page that is in our application.

+Now, behind the scenes, this loading.js file actually activates streaming.
+So basically this data right here will be streamed from the server to the client automatically and not sent in one go (`renderToReadableStream`)

+**<span style='color: #495fcb'> Note:** this feature actually needs JavaScript to be enabled in the browser.
+And so that means that streaming will not work when the user has JavaScript disabled.
+So if you want that your website works without JavaScript,
 <!---
 [comment]: it works with text, you can rename it how you want